 These devices are easily controlled via your smart hub device and smart phone and can be automated for additional convenience.
 These connections are established via proprietary radio signals such as Zigbee, for example, and communicate between the thermostat and the smart hub.
 The smart hub usually also has Wi-Fi so that a user can communicate via their smartphone over the local Wi-Fi.

-We have reviewed 4 of the most popular smart thermostats available on the market today.
+We have reviewed 4 of the most popular smart thermostats available on the market today including over 40 hours of product testing and interviews with consumers and HVAC professionals.
 Due to the increasing complexity of smart home product compatibility, we’ve included information on compatibility within each review.
+If you are interested in a smart thermostat to save energy costs, we also recommend reading our guide on home energy monitors.

 The Nest was introduced in 2011 and the Nest Learning Thermostat 3rd Generation still stands out as the best in category although there are now several worthy alternatives.
 None of the competing models have been able to replicate the Nest’s ability to blend into the background of a home and have the user almost completely forget about monitoring their heating and cooling system.